fakej1nx1e/winscan/README.md

 1. `SFC /ScanNow`: Scans and repairs Windows system files.
 2. `CHKDSK`: Scan local drives (C: drive) for bad sectors (use the `/R` parameter for HDD drives).
+3. `DISM`: Deployment Image Servicing and Management (DISM) is a command-line tool used to service and prepare Windows images.
+It can be used to repair system files and prepare Windows installation media.

 ## Features